 A Full Year of Clinical Preparation

-In your last year of the program, you will finalize your curriculum by putting your skills to work during a 40-week advanced pharmacy practice experience in a variety of pharmacy practice settings, some including:
+In your last year of pharmacy school, you will finalize your curriculum by putting your skills to work during a 36-week advanced pharmacy practice experience in a variety of pharmacy practice settings, some including:

 - Community chain and independent pharmacies